LIFE GROUP LEADER GUIDE

 This guide is designed to give helpful hints in preparing & leading your group in discussion.

 Online Groups – If your group is meeting online, your leaders will be sending you the link for your group.
-Use this link for tips on meeting with your group online: lifegroups.northcoastchurch.com/pro-tips/
+Use this link for help on meeting with your group online: lifegroups.northcoastchurch.com/pro-tips/

 |GETTING READY FOR YOUR FIRST MEETING